mongodb/docs/source/includes/admonition-automation-is-beta.rst

-.. admonition:: MMS Automation is in Beta
+.. admonition:: |mms| Automation is in Beta

-   MMS Automation is currently in Beta with a limited initial user group.
-To get more information about Automation and sign up for the beta program, see the `MMS Automation Beta
+   |mms| Automation is currently in Beta with a limited initial user
+   group.
+To get more information about Automation and sign up for the beta program, see the `|mms| Automation Beta
    <https://mms.mongodb.com/learn-more/automation>`_ page.